Updated: Mar 19

-This blog will be updated weekly to share the most important news regarding travel to France.
+This blog will be updated regularly to share the most important news regarding travel to France.

 Here are the latest updates: